MicrosoftDocs/quantum-docs/articles/qio-target-list.md

 ### 1QBit Tabu Search Solver

 An iterative heuristic algorithm that uses local search techniques to solve a QUBO problem.
-It starts from a random solution and looks for an improved solution in the solution's neighborhood which includes all possible single flips.
+It starts from a random solution and looks for an improved solution in the solution's neighborhood, which includes all possible single flips.
 The algorithm stops when it reaches a stopping criterion, such as a specified number of consecutive iterations without improvement.

 For more information, go to the [1QBit provider reference page](xref:microsoft.quantum.providers.optimization.1qbit#tabu-search-solver).